 A new security feature that we have been working on is enhancing the way an X.509 certificate chain gets mapped to an underlying identity.
-Although this feature didn’t make it into WildFly 17, the plan is to have it included in WildFly 18.
-This blog post will give an overview of this new feature.
+This feature will be included in WildFly 18.
+This blog post gives an overview of this new feature.

 X.509 certificate chain evidence